Ruvyrom/Ruvomain-Protocol/README.md

 <details>
 <summary><b>You have a specific device?
 Create your JSON profile </b></summary>

-Place it in `/Configs/Imports`, and submit a Pull Request.
+Fork this repo, place it in `/Configs/Imports`, and submit a Pull Request.
 Your configuration will then be available to the entire community.
 Create a JSON file [following the protocol schema](https://github.com/Ruvyrom/Ruvomain-Protocole/blob/main/Configs/Imports/structure-example.json).
 More information [here](https://github.com/Ruvyrom/Ruvomain-Protocole/blob/main/Configs/Imports/README.md).*
 </details>